firepear/gnatwren/README.md

   selected from after each report is made.
 The default set is the primes between 30 and 50, resulting in (on average) 1.51 updates per minute, while minimizing simultaneous updates
+- `gpu`: Specify which GPU to monitor, for non-Nvidia GPUs.
+Defaults to empty string, which searches for the first defined GPU in the system.
+Non-null example: `card2`
+- `workdir`: Directory where updates are stashed in the event of network issues